-Most diaper sprayers give you control of the pressure via a trigger, to turn the flow on and off.
-The more you squeeze the trigger, the more water, and the more pressure.
+Most diaper sprayers give you pressure control via a trigger to turn the flow on and off.
+The more you squeeze the trigger, the more water and water pressure you get.

 Some sprayers have a splash guard to prevent flying poop.
 This is generally a bucket with a drain in the bottom you secure the diaper to, usually with clips, and the debris and water go straight down the toilet.

 A diaper sprayer can vary greatly in price.
-However, just think of the savings you can make on disposable diaper liners.
+But think of the savings you can make on disposable diaper liners.
 It will pay for itself over time.

 You shouldn’t need to call a plumber to get a diaper sprayer fitted.
-They are supplied with all the components and instructions for quick and easy fitting.
+They come with all the components and instructions for quick and easy fitting.

-Once fitted, you don’t want your diaper sprayer leaking all over the bathroom floor and causing damage.
+Once fitted, you don’t want your diaper sprayer leaking all over your bathroom floor and causing damage.
 Make sure it has its own shut-off valve that can be engaged when not in use.

 The Best Diaper Sprayers of 2022

-Here are our top diaper sprayer reviews currently on the market.
+Here are our favorite diaper sprayers on the market.

 1. Aquaus SprayMate & Aquaus 360 Premium Diaper Sprayer

 The Aquaus Spraymate is a higher-end diaper sprayer.
-The 5-piece package is, however, worth the investment.
+However, the five-piece package is worth the investment.
 It comes with a sprayer with multiple spray heads, a splash guard, diaper clips, a drip tray, and a handy tool to move the diaper as you rinse it.

-You don’t need to touch the diaper once it’s clipped to the guard, which — by the way — looks a bit like a small garbage bin with legs.
-The legs fit perfectly over the rim of the toilet and there is a hole at the bottom.
-This allows the water and poop to escape down the sloped sides and into the bowl.
+You don’t need to touch the diaper once it’s clipped to the guard, which looks a bit like a small garbage bin with legs.
+The legs fit perfectly over the rim of the toilet, and there is a drain at the bottom.
+This allows the water and poop to escape down the sloped sides and into the toilet bowl.